Tempur Sealy International (TPX) Q3 2017 Results - Earnings Call Transcript

 Interest expense was $32 million, an increase of $12 million from the third quarter last year, primarily due to the onetime $9 million of interest expense located in Latin America.
 Excluding the one-time item related to Latin America, interest expense in the quarter was $23 million.
 Adjusted EPS for the quarter was $1 and excludes the items previously mentioned.

-Today, we revised our adjusted EBITDA guidance range of $435 million to $450 million tightening up the range by raising the low end by $10 million.
+Today, we revised our adjusted EBITDA guidance range of $435 million to $450 million, tightening up the range by raising the low end by $10 million.
 Commodity cost inflation continues to be a headwind to EBITDA, and was about $12 million in the third quarter.
 We expect commodities to negatively impact us in the fourth quarter by approximately $10 million, and we continue headwinds to occur through the first half of next year.

 We have seen inflation across all categories including chemical, steel, lumber and foam.
 Based on what we know today, and although things are always changing, we'd expect commodities to be a headwind of approximately $30 million in 2018.
 We will look at pricing opportunities for 2018 and will report back at our next earnings call.

 Now moving to the balance sheet and cash flow items.
-We generated operating cash flow of $203 million in the first nine months of 2017 versus the $110 million in the same period last year.
+We generated operating cash flow of $203 million in the first nine months of 2017 versus $110 million in the same period last year.
 As a reminder, we put on deposit $92 million for the Danish tax matter in the third quarter of last year.

 In the third quarter, we generated a robust $110 million of free cash flow, and our year-to-date free cash flow is essentially flat versus the prior year after excluding last year's Danish tax payment.
 We consider this noteworthy given the significant events the team has faced this year.